nikku/didi/README.md

 ```

-### Overriding Components
+### Overriding components

 You can override components by name.
-That can be beneficial for testing but also for customizing:
+That can be beneficial for testing, but also for customizing:

 ```js
 import { Injector } from 'didi';